Nsh495/ReservationPug/README.md

 4. Input data
 5. Enjoy

-# This is our final draft of the project, we have several other repos documenting our progress, before we had to trim features and make drastic changes
+# This is our final draft of the project, we have several other repos documenting our progress, before we had to trim features and make drastic changes.

 Old repo 1: https://github.com/fnemeth10/reservation_system_final_repo
 Old repo 2: https://github.com/fnemeth10/apw_final_draft